mlewand/vscode-selection-flip/README.md

 ## Use Case

 I sometimes have a need to select whole function and its API docs at once, using keyboard only.
 Currently I use

+## License

+The code is distributed under MIT license.